cast-org/figuration/site/4.1/widgets/tooltip.md

 ### Disabled Elements

 Elements with the `disabled` attribute aren't interactive, meaning users cannot hover or click them to trigger a tooltip (or popover).
-As a workaround, you'll want to trigger the tooltip from a wrapper `<div>` or `<span>` and override the `pointer-events` on the disabled element.
+As a workaround, you'll want to trigger the tooltip from a wrapper `<div>` or `<span>`.

 {% capture example %}
 <span class="d-inline-block" data-cfw="tooltip" title="Tooltip for disabled item">
-  <button class="btn btn-primary" style="pointer-events: none;" type="button" disabled>Disabled button</button>
+  <button class="btn btn-primary" type="button" disabled>Disabled button</button>
 </span>
 {% endcapture %}
 {% renderExample example %}